To read this article in pdf click: Azure-MFA-and-RDG-no-HA.pdf

 If some of you are not very familiar with the growing need for two factor authentication, read “The increasing need for two factor authentication”, by Orin Thomas, contributing editor for Windows IT Pro and a Windows Security MVP.

 We explored some different multifactor authentication offerings and homed in on Microsoft Azure Multifactor Authentication (Azure MFA) for three reasons.
-First, the price point is excellent compared to some other competing solutions.
+First, compared to some other competing solutions.
 Second, Azure MFA can complete the second layer of authentication via cell phone or smart device (a device that most people already have) instead of requiring a hard token.
 Third, Azure MFA can also be set to require a unique PIN that only the user knows.
 No matter what device is used to access the RDS deployment, the user will need more than his user credentials (which are often cached) to get in.

 A Remote Desktop login request to RD Gateway that includes Azure MFA looks like this: